CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/federated-etl-backups-alerting.md

 # Federated ETL Backups and Alerting

 {% hint style="info" %}
-Federated ETL Architecture is only officially supported on Kubecost Enterprise plans.
+Federated ETL Architecture is only officially supported on nOps Enterprise plans.
 {% endhint %}

-This doc provides recommendations to improve the stability and recoverability of your Kubecost data when deploying in a Federated ETL architecture.
+This doc provides recommendations to improve the stability and recoverability of your nOps data when deploying in a Federated ETL architecture.

 ## Option 1: Increase Prometheus retention

-Kubecost can rebuild its extract, transform, load (ETL) data using Prometheus metrics from each cluster.
+nOps can rebuild its extract, transform, load (ETL) data using Prometheus metrics from each cluster.
 It is strongly recommended to retain local cluster Prometheus metrics that meet an organization's disaster recovery requirements.

 ```yaml
 prometheus: